 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
 Term: Approximately 5 years, unless previously automatically called.
 Underlyings: The Russell 2000® Index (Bloomberg symbol: "RTY"), the S&P 500® Index (Bloomberg symbol: "SPX") and the Dow Jones Industrial Average® (Bloomberg symbol: "INDU"), each a price return index.
-Pricing Date: November 23, 2021 Issue Date: November 29, 2021 Valuation Date: November 23, 2026, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: November 27, 2026 Starting Value: RTY: 2,327.855 SPX: 4,690.70 INDU: 35,813.80 Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date, as determined by the calculation agent.
+Pricing Date: January 26, 2022 Issue Date: January 31, 2022 Valuation Date: January 26, 2027, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: January 29, 2027 Starting Value: With respect to each Underlying, its closing level on the pricing date.
+Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date, as determined by the calculation agent.
 Ending Value: With respect to each Underlying, its closing level on the Valuation Date, as determined by the calculation agent.
-Call Value: RTY: 2,327.855, which is 100% of its Starting Value.
-SPX: 4,690.70, which is 100% of its Starting Value.
-INDU: 35,813.80, which is 100% of its Starting Value.
-Threshold Value: RTY: 1,513.106, which is 65% of its Starting Value (rounded to three decimal places).
-SPX: 3,048.96, which is 65% of its Starting Value (rounded to two decimal places).
-INDU: 23,278.97, which is 65% of its Starting Value.
+Call Value: With respect to each Underlying, 100% of its Starting Value.
+Threshold Value: With respect to each Underlying, 65% of its Starting Value.
 Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the applicable Call Amount if the Observation Value of each Underlying is greater than or equal to its Call Value on any Observation Date.
 If the Notes are automatically called, the applicable Call Amount will be paid on the applicable Call Settlement Date.
 No further amounts will be payable following an Automatic Call.
-Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be:
+Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be: a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Starting Value: \$1,437.50; or b) If the Ending Value of the Least Performing Underlying is less than its Starting Value but greater than or equal to its Threshold Value: \$1,000; or c) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: \$1,000 + [\$1,000 × Underlying Return of the Least Performing Underlying]

-a) If the Ending Value of the Least Performing Underlying is greater than or equal to its Starting Value: \$1,365.00; or b) If the Ending Value of the Least Performing Underlying is less than its Starting Value but greater than or equal to its Threshold Value: \$1,000; or c) If the Ending Value of the Least Performing Underlying is less than its Threshold Value: $1,000 + [1,000 \times Underlying Return of the Least Performing Underlying]$ In this case, the Redemption Amount will be less than 65% of the principal amount and could be zero.
+In this case, the Redemption Amount will be less than 65% of the principal amount and could be zero.
 Observation Dates: As set forth on page PS-4.
 Call Settlement Dates: As set forth on page PS-4.
 Call Amounts (per \$1,000 in principal amount): As set forth on page PS-4.
 Calculation Agent: BofA Securities, Inc. ("BofAS"), an affiliate of BofA Finance.
-Selling Agent: BofAS CUSIP: 09709UUH9 Underlying Return: With respect to each Underlying, (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying Return.
+Selling Agent: BofAS CUSIP: 09709UXP8 Underlying Return: With respect to each Underlying, (Ending Value - Starting Value) Starting Value Least Performing Underlying: The Underlying with the lowest Underlying Return.
 Events of Default and Acceleration: If an Event of Default, as defined in the senior indenture relating to the Notes and in the section entitled "Description of Debt Securities-Events of Default and Rights of Acceleration" beginning on page 22 of the accompanying prospectus, with respect to the Notes occurs and is continuing, the amount payable to a holder of the Notes upon any acceleration permitted under the senior indenture will be equal to the amount described under the caption "Redemption Amount" above, calculated as though the date of acceleration were the Maturity Date of the Notes and as though the Valuation Date were the third trading day prior to the date of acceleration.
 In case of a default in the payment of the Notes, whether at their maturity or upon acceleration, the Notes will not bear a default interest rate.